jmannall/RoomAcoustiCpp/docs/unity/introduction.md

 - [Introduction to Game Development](https://www.youtube.com/playlist?list=PLFt_AvWsXl0fnA91TcmkRyhhixX9CO3Lw) – Sebastian Lague

 ## Overview
-RoomAcoustiCpp-Unity provides a number of premade C# scripts that represent the different components of the RoomAcoustiC++ spatialisation system, making it easy to integrate spatial audio into your Unity projects.
+RoomAcoustiCpp-Unity provides a number of premade C# scripts that represent the different components of the RAC spatialisation system, making it easy to integrate spatial audio into your Unity projects.

 ### RACManager
-The `RACManager` script is the main entry point for using RoomAcoustiC++ in Unity.
+The `RACManager` script is the main entry point for using RAC in Unity.
 It handles the initialisation of the spatialiser and manages the acoustic model.

 ### RACListener